SetasAditya/SetasAditya.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am Aditya Sai Ellendula, a Master’s student in Computer Science at the University of Texas at Austin, specializing in machine learning, reinforcement learning, and intelligent systems.
+I am Aditya Sai Ellendula, a Master’s student in Computer Science at the University of Texas at Austin, specializing in machine learning, reinforcement learning, and Multi Agent LLM Coordination.

 My current research focuses on **Dynamic Soft Robots** that refine their policies to optimally sense, reconfigure, and navigate in unknown environments; **token-efficient, context-aware Theory-of-Mind prompting** for scalable, zero-shot ad-hoc LLM coordination; and **reinforcement-learning-based optimal control and data maintenance**.
 I aim to design computationally efficient, scalable, and robust solutions that bridge theoretical rigor with real-world applicability across robotics, multi-agent systems, and adaptive data structures.